 High Performance Habit #3: Raise Necessity

 You cannot become extraordinary without a sense that it’s absolutely necessary to excel, Burchard tells us.
-Thus, to raise necessity is to re-kindle those emotional drives that make great performance an absolute necessity rather than a preference.
+To raise necessity is to re-kindle those emotional drives that make great performance an absolute necessity rather than a preference.

 He writes: “when you feel necessity, you don’t sit around wishing or hoping.
 You get things done.”

 By setting goals that are aligned with your future identity, you’re more driven and therefore, more likely to excel at what you are doing.

 Burchard writes: “Decades of research involving over forty thousand participants have shown that people who set difficult and specific goals outperform people who set vague and non-challenging goals.”